 Tooth Abscess – This is a pocket of pus that forms around a tooth due to an infection.
 It qualifies as a dental emergency since if left untreated, it can spread to other parts of the body causing serious and sometimes even fatal effects.

-Missing or Damaged Restorations – The goal of dental restorations is to improve the function, strength and appearance of a damaged tooth.
-Therefore, immediately you notice or suspect that your restoration device is damaged or lost, it is important to see a dentist immediately to avoid risking greater damage to your teeth.
+Missing or Damaged Restorations – The goal of dental restorations is to improve the function, strength, and appearance of a damaged tooth.
+Therefore, immediately you notice or suspect that your restoration device is damaged or lost, it is important to see an Oshawa dentist immediately to avoid risking greater damage to your teeth.
 Additionally, walking around with a damaged device such as wired braces puts you at risk of injuries to the soft tissues in the mouth.

 To find out more about dental emergency, book an appointment with us today to meet our dedicated and professional staff.